nmorgan5055/nmorgan5055/README.md

 Software engineer with a background in systems programming, operating systems, and cybersecurity engineering.
 Currently transitioning from academia into industry, with a focus on systems-level and backend software development.

 Previously built red team tooling and embedded systems software at the Air Force Research Laboratory.
-Now teaching Operating Systems and Systems Programming at Louisiana Tech while building toward a full-time engineering role.
+Now teaching Operating Systems and Systems Programming at Louisiana Tech.

 ---